jimwang6012/P4P-65/README.md

 ## CLI flags

-This tool has CLI options as follows
+This tool has CLI options as follows.
+One of them must be used when running the tool.

 - `-parse-and-all` runs the entire process from `module A` to `module C`